black-roland/homeassistant-gsm-call/README.md

 ## Installation

 This integration can be installed using HACS.
-Click the blue button above or add repository manually:
+To add GSM Call to your Home Assistant, click the blue button above or add repository manually:

 1. Go to _HACS_ → _Integrations_.
 1. In the top right corner select the 3-dots menu, and choose _Custom repositories_.
 1. Paste `black-roland/homeassistant-gsm-call`.
 1. Select _Integration_ in the _Category_ field.
 1. Click the _Save_ icon.
-1. Install `gsm_call`.
+1. Install “GSM Call”.

 ## Configuration and usage